Claremont, North Carolina (Don't Go There) Part 1

 Citizens walk in and citizens walk out.
 What a beautiful day.
 What a beautiful restaurant.
 What a beautiful town.
 Breakfast may be over at 9, but different parts of the surprised pig are served well after the horizon digests the sun.

-But the night in Claremont treats the day like a favored but retarded child.
-When it's bedtime, it's off to bed for day in the dark folds of night to slobber in a pillow and dream about raindrops on the stove.
+But the night in Claremont treats the day like a favored but mentally-handicapped child.
+When it's bedtime, it's off to slumber for day in the dark folds of night to slobber in a pillow and dream about raindrops on the stove.

 Wilma's is closed.
 Interstate 40 roars like the rush of blood in the ear.